Gabriel Acevero: Maryland House of Delegates

-Acevero is one of seven openly LGBTQ+ members of the Maryland General Assembly.

 Political positions

 Cannabis

 In 2022, Acevero voted in support of cannabis legalization and voted in favor of HB 1, "Constitutional Amendment – Cannabis – Adult Use and Possession."
-He was one of two Democrats to vote against House Bill 837, another Cannabis Reform bill, to study the racial impacts of cannabis legalization, create a public health fund, alter civil and criminal penalties and create a process of expungement for possession of the drug.
-Acevero stated that while he supported cannabis legalization, he believed that there were "aspects of legalization that he believes need to addressed before the state can move forward".
+He was one of two Democrats to vote against House Bill 837, which is another Cannabis Reform bill.
+The bill aimed to study the racial impacts of cannabis legalization, create a public health fund, alter civil and criminal penalties, and create a process of expungement for possession of the drug.
+Acevero stated that, despite supporting cannabis legalization, he believed that certain aspects of the legalization need to be addressed before the state can move forward.
 He said the bill "does not create true racial equity related to minority ownerships of licensed growing, processing and dispensing businesses."

-Delegate Acevero has introduced his own bill HB HB1342, Cannabis - Legalization and Regulation (Cannabis Legalization and Equity Act), in 2022 which legalized"the possession and use of a certain amount of cannabis by a person of at least a certain age; providing for expungement of records, dismissal of charges, and commutation of sentences in certain cases involving cannabis-related charges; providing for a system of regulation of the sale of cannabis by the Maryland Department of Health and local jurisdictions; and providing for the taxation of the sale of cannabis in the State."
+Delegate Acevero introduced his own bill HB1342, "Cannabis - Legalization and Regulation (Cannabis Legalization and Equity Act)", in 2022 which would legalize "the possession and use of a certain amount of cannabis by a person of at least a certain age; providing for expungement of records, dismissal of charges, and commutation of sentences in certain cases involving cannabis-related charges; providing for a system of regulation of the sale of cannabis by the Maryland Department of Health and local jurisdictions; and providing for the taxation of the sale of cannabis in the State."

 Criminal justice

 Although he serves on the Appropriations Committee, Acevero has primarily introduced criminal justice legislation to include police reform.
-He has sponsored legislation to restrict police officers' use of force, and to repeal Maryland's Law Enforcement Officer's Bill of Rights.
+He has sponsored legislation to restrict police officers' use of force and to repeal Maryland's Law Enforcement Officer's Bill of Rights.

-During his first session as a delegate, Acevero introduced "Anton's Law", a bill that reformed the Maryland Public Information Act, to require transparency in investigations of complaints against law enforcement officers.
+During his first session as a delegate, Acevero introduced "Anton's Law," a bill that reformed the Maryland Public Information Act to require transparency in investigations of complaints against law enforcement officers.
 The bill was named for Anton Black, a 19-year-old African-American man who died in police custody in Greensboro, Maryland.
 In July 2020, Acevero accused local union leaders of using "strong-arm tactics" to slow down Anton's Law.
-Gino Renne, president of Montgomery County Government Employees Organization Local 1994 (MCGEO), had expressed concern over Acevero's support of the legislation, asking him to attend a meeting where Acevero claims Renne and others pressured him to drop Anton's Law.
-Renne fiercely denied Acevero's accusations, calling them a "bold-face lie".
-During the 2021 legislative session, the Maryland General Assembly passed Anton's Law as part of the Maryland Police Accountability Act of 2021 and it took effect on October 1, 2021.
+Gino Renne, president of Montgomery County Government Employees Organization Local 1994 (MCGEO), had expressed concern over Acevero's support of the legislation.
+Rene asked him to attend a meeting, where Acevero claims Renne and others pressured him to drop Anton's Law.
+Renne fiercely denied Acevero's accusations, calling them a "bold-face lie."
+During the 2021 legislative session, the Maryland General Assembly passed Anton's Law as part of the Maryland Police Accountability Act of 2021.
+The law took effect on October 1, 2021.

 During the 2021 legislative session, Acevero introduced legislation to prohibit school districts from contracting with local law enforcement agencies to station school resource officers in public schools.